MicrosoftDocs/cpp-docs/docs/standard-library/shared-ptr-class.md

 ### Remarks

 The member function returns the address of the owned resource.
-If the object does not own a resource it returns 0.
+If the object does not own a resource, it returns 0.

 ### Example